PraneshASP/vscode-solidity-inspector/README.md

 - Forge ir-optimized o/p generation for the current file (or) selected file(s).
 - Forge asm-optimized o/p generation for the current file (or) selected file(s).
 - Forge storage-layout o/p generation for the current file (or) selected file(s).
+- Flatten current file (or) selected file(s).
+- Inline highlighting unused imports in the code editor.

 ---